Prosto-Den/tagallbot/README.md

 4) Create settings.json file in settings directory;
 5) Register on site https://my.telegram.org/auth.
 Get the API ID and API HASH values;
 6) Get the Bot token from [@BotFather](t.me/botfather);
 7) Copy this in your settings.json file.
-Replace words in quotation marks with your values:
+Replace values in file with yours:
 ```json
 {
    "API_HASH": "your api_hash value here",